kaliber5/ember-fastboot-app-tests/README.md

 This is an `ember-cli` addon that makes testing your own addon for compatibility with [FastBoot](https://ember-fastboot.com/) easy and straightforward!

-It works by spinning up a local FastBoot server using [ember-cli-fastboot](https://github.com/ember-fastboot/ember-cli-fastboot), and then runs your [Mocha](https://mochajs.org/)-based end-to-end test to assert that your app works as expected in a FastBoot environment.
+It works by spinning up a local FastBoot server using [ember-cli-fastboot](https://github.com/ember-fastboot/ember-cli-fastboot), and then runs your [Mocha](https://mochajs.org/)-based end-to-end tests to assert that your app works as expected in a FastBoot environment.

 ## Installation